algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

             c[i * n + j] += a[i * n + k] * b[j * n + k]; // <- note the indices
 ```

-Regardless of whether the transpose is done naively or with the cache-oblivious method we just developed, the matrix multiplication with one of the matrices transposed would work in $O(N^3/B + N^2)$ as all memory accesses are now sequential.
+Whether the transpose is done naively or with the cache-oblivious method we previously developed, the matrix multiplication with one of the matrices transposed would work in $O(N^3/B + N^2)$ as all memory accesses are now sequential.

-It seems like we can't do better, but turns out we can.
+It seems like we can't do better, but it turns out we can.

 ### Algorithm

-Cache-oblivious matrix multiplication involves essentially the same trick.
+Cache-oblivious matrix multiplication relies on essentially the same trick as the transposition.
 We need to divide the data until it fits into lowest cache (i. e. $N^2 \leq M$).
 For matrix multiplication, this equates to using this formula:

 $$
 \begin{pmatrix}